detekt/detekt/detekt-generator/documentation/style.md

 * `ignoreNumbers` (default: `'-1,0,1,2'`)

-   numbers which do not count as magic numbers (default: '
+   numbers which do not count as magic numbers

 * `ignoreHashCodeFunction` (default: `false`)